Updated August 4th, 2022

-Before you pump your first at your screen, we don’t mean that you can’t compete, but rather, you should alleviate any pressure you have put on yourself to need to compete with Big Box Massage.
+Before you pump your fist at your screen, we don’t mean that you can’t compete, but rather, you should alleviate any pressure you have put on yourself to need to compete with Big Box Massage.
 Sure, there may be a location nearby, and they may be taking market share on TV or billboards, but the fact is that you will never have the budget or time they do.
-Instead, you should focus on providing the services you can and want to.
+So instead, you should focus on providing the services you can and want to.
 There is no other massage therapist like you because there’s no other person like you.
 That, right there, is your marketable trait.

 Maybe you’re thinking, “Wait!
 Don’t those silly big-box franchises you just told me not to compete with have membership programs?”